Evan-Coleman/Navius/docs/roadmaps/03-testing-framework.md

 # Testing Framework Roadmap

 ## Overview
-A focused, security-oriented testing framework for our Rust Axum backend that prioritizes essential test coverage with minimal dependencies.
+A focused, security-oriented testing framework for Navius that prioritizes essential test coverage with minimal dependencies.
 Rather than recreating Spring Boot's extensive testing ecosystem, we'll implement a pragmatic set of testing utilities that leverage Rust's built-in testing capabilities while providing the necessary tools for thorough API testing.

 ## Current State
 The application needs a structured testing approach that ensures security, correctness, and reliability without excessive complexity.